jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 At The Guardian, we've got a tool called [Typerighter](https://github.com/guardian/typerighter) that's a bit like Grammarly, plus our style guide. [^1] It's a handy tool to check that copy matches our house style.
 The Daily Mail [love it.](https://www.dailymail.co.uk/news/article-11427737/How-war-trans-rights-killing-free-speech-worlds-sanctimonious-paper-Guardian.html#:~:text=The%20paper%20has%20a%20new%20editorial%20tool%20called%20%27Typerighter%27%20which%20does%20not%20merely%20correct%20poor%20English%20or%20bad%20punctuation%20but%20insists%20on%20politically%20correct%20terminology.%20The%20word%20%27aboriginal%27%20is%20proscribed.%20Journalists%20are%20enjoined%20to%20write%20%27pro%2Dchoice%27%20but%20never%20%27pro%2Dlife%27.)

 It has a few different ways of matching text.
 It has a spellchecker, for standard dictionary words.
 It has some more complicated rules written for LanguageTool, an open-source spelling and grammar checker.
-But the majority of the corpus that doesn't come from a dictionary is at present written in regular expressions – at the moment, about 13,000 of them.
+But the majority of the corpus that doesn't come from a dictionary is at present written in regular expressions.
+At the moment, there are about 13,000 of them, the vast majority written by our in-house regex genius and product manager, [Max Walker.](https://www.theguardian.com/profile/maxtonwalker)

 One might think that if solving a problem with a regular expression means that you now have two problems,[^2] the maintainers of this giant corpus have ~13,000 problems.
 But these rules have worked very well in practice, in combination with decent user telemetry and a good rule management system.
 The hard part is writing them: especially, helping non-technical users to write them.